AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 For ![AEM cloud ](assets/aem-cloud-icon.svg) Experience Manager Guides as a Cloud Service .

-You can configure the AI-powered Smart Suggestions and help the authors reuse the existent content and easily create correct and consistent content references.
+You can configure the AI-powered Smart Suggestions and help the authors reuse the existing content and easily create correct and consistent content references.
 The **AI Configuration** tab allows you to control the settings of the Smart Suggestions panel in the Web Editor.

-Perform the following steps to configure standard AI configuration to the global or folder-level profile:
+Perform the following steps to configure standard AI configuration at the global or folder-level profile:
 1. Log into Adobe Experience Manager as an administrator or user with administrative rights on a folder-level profile.
 1. Select the **Adobe Experience Manager** link at the top and choose **Tools**.
 1. Select **Guides** from the list of tools and select the **Folder Profiles** tile.